Is Aircall the best VoIP phone solution for your business? 🤔

 - The option to have a dial-in number for conference calls

-Teams working from a retail store may also find their paging feature handy, so you can reach people in large spaces.
+Teams working from a retail store may also find its paging feature handy for reaching people in large spaces.

-Although Ooma’s business phone system is pretty barebones, features like free toll-free numbers, mobile apps, and virtual extensions aren’t too shabby.
+Although Ooma’s business phone system is pretty barebones, features like free toll-free numbers, mobile apps, a desktop app (without calling), and virtual extensions aren’t too shabby.

-If you expect a smooth migration, transitioning preexisting workflows to Ooma’s phone solutions might be challenging without analytics or third-party integrations.
-It’s also worth noting some key functionalities are only available with the higher-tier plan.
+If you expect a smooth migration, transitioning pre existing workflows to Ooma’s phone solutions might be challenging without analytics or third-party integrations.
+It’s also worth noting some key functionalities are only available with the higher-tier plan, like integrating with Salesforce, Microsoft Dynamics, HubSpot, and more.

 Key features of Ooma